-"FFO" is defined as net income of the REIT calculated in accordance with IFRS, excluding: (i) fair value adjustments on investment properties; (ii) gains (or losses) from sales of investment properties; (iii) fair value adjustments and other effects of redeemable units classified as liabilities; (iv) acquisition costs expensed as a result of the purchase of a property being accounted for as a business combination; and (v) deferred income tax expense, plus depreciation and amortization and certain other non-cash adjustments, after adjustments for equity accounted entities, joint ventures and non-controlling interests calculated to reflect FFO on the same basis as consolidated properties.
+FFO is defined by the REIT as net income of the REIT calculated in accordance with IFRS, excluding: (i) fair value adjustments on investment properties; (ii) gains (or losses) from sales of investment properties; (iii) fair value adjustments and other effects of redeemable units classified as liabilities; (iv) acquisition costs expensed as a result of the purchase of a property being accounted for as a business combination; and (v) deferred income tax expense, plus depreciation and amortization and certain other non-cash adjustments, after adjustments for equity accounted entities, joint ventures and non-controlling interests calculated to reflect FFO on the same basis as consolidated properties.
+Management believes FFO is an important measure of the REIT's operating performance.
+This non-IFRS measurement is a commonly used measure of performance of real estate operations; however, it does not represent net income nor cash generated from operating activities, as defined by IFRS, and is not necessarily indicative of cash available to fund the REIT's needs.
+FFO has been reconciled to net comprehensive income in the table under "Part IV - Distributions and Adjusted Funds from Operations".